Asa12138/ReporterScore/README.md

   used, but the standardization of compound IDs (e.g., convert compound IDs to C numbers in the KEGG database) is required.

+#### Format of abundance table:

-⚠️**Importantly, the input data should not be prefiltered to retain the background information.
-As ‘GRSA’ is a threshold-free method**
+⚠️**Importantly, the input abundance table should not be prefiltered to retain the background information, as the ‘GRSA’ is a threshold-free method.**

-Format of abundance table:

-- The rownames are feature ids (e.g. “K00001” (KEGG K number) if feature=“ko”; “PEX11A” (gene symbol) if feature=“gene”; “C00024” (KEGG C number) if feature=“compound”).
+- The rownames are feature ids (e.g. “K00001” (KEGG K number) if feature=“ko”; “PEX11A” (gene symbol) if feature=“gene”; “C00024” (KEGG
+  C number) if feature=“compound”).
-- The colnames are samples. - The abundance value can be read counts or normalized values (e.g., TPM, FPKM, RPKM, or relative abundance, corresponds to suitable statistical test method).
+- The colnames are samples.
+- The abundance value can be read counts or normalized values (e.g., TPM, FPKM, RPKM, or relative abundance, corresponds to suitable statistical test method).

 An example code tailored for a KO abundance table is as follows: